All Observatories

 APO is currently home to four astronomical telescopes.

-• NMSU also owns a 24-inch reflector on Tortugas Mountain (known locally as “A” mountain), located just a few miles east of campus.
+• NMSU also owns a 24-inch reflector on Tortugas Mountain Observatory (known locally as “A” mountain), located just a few miles east of campus.
 This telescope has been used extensively in the past several decades for planetary observations, including monitoring of Jupiter’s storms and HST-support observations of the Comet Shoemaker-Levy 9 impact on Jupiter.
 It can operate robotically, provides opportunities for observatory training, and can be used for public outreach efforts.

 Members of the department also make use of other observational facilities, including national facilities and private facilities through collaborative research efforts.
 Certain special opportunities are available due to our close proximity to nearby observatories, such as the Very Large Array in Socorro NM (several of our students have received predoctoral fellowships and completed theses there), and the Kitt Peak National Observatory near Tucson AZ.
 NMSU is also a member of the Association of Universities for Research in Astronomy, which oversees the management of several major observational facilities.